dmbarbour/glas/docs/GlasDesign.md

 ### Automated Testing

-Glas languages should support static assertions and other lightweight tests and checks.
-However, build-time tests are under pressure to resolve swiftly, and will tend to tread the same ground repeatedly.
+Glas languages such as g0 should support static assertions or other lightweight tests and checks.
+However, build-time tests are under pressure to resolve swiftly, and must be deterministic due to the limits on build-time effects.
+So, there is still an open

+ and will tend to tread the same ground repeatedly.
 For long-running tests such as fuzz-testing, we need a different solution.

 I propose to write *background tests* into log messages of form `(test:Program, ...)`.
 The test program should be 0--Any arity, and the primary outcome is pass/fail of evaluation.
 Supported effects are log and fork:

 * **log:Message** - Response is unit.
 Write an arbitrary message to support debugging of tests.
 * **fork** - Response is a non-deterministic boolean - a '0' or '1' bitstring.

 Use of 'fork' can simulate race conditions or random inputs to a test.
 However, fork outcomes are not necessarily fair or random.
-A test system may use heuristics and program analysis to search for forks that are more likely to lead to test failure.
+A test system may use heuristics and analysis to search for forks that are more likely to lead to test failure.

 A failed background test would not directly prevent the system from running, but can be recorded to indicate health of the system to developers, and perhaps accessed via reflection on the system.